Overview

 Click Select Data and upload the prepared file.
 After the successful upload, the scene is generated.

-You can select Sci-fi or Simple in Style Choice.
+You can select Sci-fi Effect or Simple Effect in Model Effect.

 The following describes the GeoJSON file size limitation and the data validation mechanism.